 - 5.Zalsman, G., Hawton, K., Wasserman, D., van Heeringen, K., Arensman, E., Sarchiapone, M., ... & Zohar, J. (2016).
 Suicide prevention strategies revisited: 10-year systematic review.
 The Lancet Psychiatry, 3(7), 646-659.

 - 6.Sobanski, T., Josfeld, S., Peikert, G., & Wagner, G. (2021).
 Psychotherapeutic interventions for the prevention of suicide re-attempts: a systematic review.
 Psychological medicine, 1-16.

 - 7.Jobes, D.A., Au, J.S. & Siegelman, A. Psychological Approaches to Suicide Treatment and Prevention.
 Curr Treat Options Psych 2, 363–370 (2015). https://doi.org/10.1007/s40501-015-0064-3

 - 8.Pham, T. V., Fetter, A. K., Wiglesworth, A., Rey, L. F., Chicken, M. L. P., Azarani, M., ... & Gone, J. P. (2021).
 Suicide interventions for American Indian and Alaska native populations: a systematic review of outcomes.
 SSM-mental health, 1, 100029.

 Least Restrictive Care

 Providing the Least Restrictive Care

-Along with the emphasis on treating suicide risk directly with evidence-based interventions, newer models of care suggest that treatment and support of persons with suicide risk should be carried out in the least restrictive setting.
-Interventions should be designed—and clinicians should be sufficiently skilled—to work with the person in outpatient treatment, with an array of supports, and avoid hospitalization if at all possible.
+Along with the emphasis on treating suicide risk directly, newer models of care suggest that treatment and support of persons with suicide risk should be carried out in the least restrictive setting.1 Interventions should be designed—and clinicians should be sufficiently skilled—to work with the person in outpatient treatment, with an array of supports, and avoid hospitalization whenever possible.2 3

 - Crisis center hotline support and follow-up